How to Get the Most Cash for Your Unwanted (But Awesome) Stuff

 Check BookScouter, where more than 30 used book vendors will compete to buy your books.
 Just input the ISBN number (either a 10- or 13-digit number on the book itself) to find out which book buyer is interested in what you have and is willing to pay the highest price.

-Know going in that Declutter buys books that have a high degree of desirability and they offer a price that will allow them to re-sell them for a profit.
+Know going in that Declutter buys books that have a high degree of desirability, and they offer a price that will allow them to re-sell them for a profit.
 It’s certainly worth checking out.

 Just know that means you’ll need to take the books to the store, offer them to the proprietor who will need time to go through what you have to offer, and then more than likely lug about half of them to the next bookstore (or back home).

-Sort your best clothes, pull out the gems, and sell them to a consignment store, at ThredUp, or through eBay.
+Sort your best clothes, pull out the gems, and sell them to a local consignment store, at ThredUp, NewLeafConsignment, or eBay.
 If you have vintage pieces, list them on Etsy.

 Group the rest that you are unable to sell as above into lots (12 child T-shirts, for example) and post them in an ad on Craigslist, on Facebook Marketplace, or in your local classifieds.
 Sell what’s left in a yard sale.

 Sell gently used sports equipment to a used re-sell sports shop like Play It Again Sports.
 Or post fliers on the bulletin boards where you or your child go to work out or for practice.
-Sell all remaining items to a pawnshop, on Craigslist, or through your local classifieds.
+Sell all remaining items to a pawnshop on Craigslist or through your local classifieds.